 Cloudfy is a leading B2B ecommerce platform for manufacturing, wholesale, import and distribution businesses around the world.

-If you’re looking for powerful personalisation capabilities, intelligent marketing, and a comprehensive suite of reporting tools, this Cloud-based solution can meet your needs.
+If you’re looking for powerful personalization capabilities, intelligent marketing, and a comprehensive suite of reporting tools, this Cloud-based solution can meet your needs.

 It’s a powerful but simple out of the box solution that allows B2B businesses to be trading online in a matter of weeks rather than months or even years, with all the essential B2B ecommerce elements included.